UsmanBadar/full-stack-gomoku/README.md

 1. User authentication with JSON web token
 2. Ability to set Board width
 3. Gomoku game
-4. Previous games saved in database
+4. Previous games saved in MongoDB database
 5. A read only view of previous game board